 Information on us does not belong to us, but is only about us.
 New technology generates increased exposure of data about us that it couldn't have before.
 Privacy is not the opposite of sharing, but that of inappropriate sharing.
 Some would argue that inappropriate sharing has become the norm rather than the exception as the sharing in electronic form has become so blasé that it easily entraps inappropriate sharing.
 The solution is to diminish mindless exposure, to encourage confidentiality, and to offer people ways to be hidden from such inappropriate exposure.

 These are scary facts.
 The defending of its failure of protecting our data is quite comical:

-It is indeed more democratic in the sense that voting through BAT is anonymous but still gives feedbacks to the products that solicit inputs.
+It is indeed more democratic in the sense that voting through BAT is anonymous but still gives feedback to the products that solicit inputs.
 The merchants obviously are no longer capable of pinpointing at a specific customer and providing fully targeted ads.
-However, it does thwart Google or Facebook from spying on unsuspecting dumb fucks.
+However, it does thwart Google or Facebook from spying on unsuspecting "dumb fucks".